PijushPathak07/Python-and-Gen-AI-Assignment/README.md

 - Maximum transcript length: 20,000 tokens

 ## Source Code
-The complete source code is available at: [GitHub Repository URL]
+The complete source code is available at: [GitHub Repository URL](https://github.com/PijushPathak07/Python_and_Gen-AI)

+The codebase includes the following files:
+1.	app.py: The main Flask application that defines the API endpoints and handles the request/response logic.
+2.	config.py: The configuration file that manages environment variables, such as the Google API key.
+3.	test_api.py: A script for testing the API endpoints locally.
+4.	requirements.txt: The list of Python dependencies required to run the application.
+5.	templates/index.html: Web interface for testing the API.

 ## Deployment
 The API is deployed on PythonAnywhere.
 For local development: